Your Quick Guide to Salesforce Knowledge

 Knowledge Content Lifecycle

-Keep your knowledge base up to date by deleting outdated information and updating guidelines according to the product changes.
+Every article moves through three states: Draft, Published, and Archived.
+Keep your Salesforce knowledge base up to date by deleting outdated information and updating guidelines according to the product changes.

 Article States and Versioning

-The article is in the process of being created.
+- Draft: The article is in the process of being created.
 Every time a new article is created, it is automatically saved as a draft article version.
-Once draft articles are completed, they will be published and will turn to Published Articles.
+Once draft articles are completed, they will be published and will be turned into Published Articles.

 Each article has a version number and a history of versions.
 When you need to update a published article, you edit it as a draft and then publish it (or send it for approval) as a new version.
 This allows you to add new content without impacting users’ published versions.